 I am a Lecturer in Macroeconomics, within the Economics and Finance Subject Group, at Portsmouth Business School.
 I have over eight years’ experience lecturing and tutoring economics and related modules across the undergraduate and postgraduate curriculum.
-My research focuses on the changes in financial and macroeconomic relationships under crisis conditions.
+My research focuses on the changes in financial and macroeconomic relationships under alternative market conditions, especially crisis episodes.

 My research interests are in the areas of applied econometrics, energy economics, energy finance, financial stability analysis, topics in natural resource economics, and economic issues in small island developing states.

 Applications are invited for self-funded PhD positions on the energy and the macroeconomy project.

 I currently coordinate and lecture on the following modules: